PaloAltoNetworks/panos-bootstrapper-ui/README.md

 docker rmi -f $(docker images -q)
 ```

-To completely start over with docker and remove all cached content and rebuild the database, try this:
+To completely start over with docker and remove all cached content and recreate the database, try this:

 ```bash
 # enter the bootstrapper-ui directory